Unipisa/OrbFit/README.md

 Folder [browsable source](./browsable_source) is for a browsable version of the source code.
 Source files, with right extention, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, immages should be trascibed, etc.

-Folder [source](./source) is for the curated revision of the source code, as a base for the recontruction of the development history as a git repository, i.e., a folder for each major version of the code.
+Folder [source](./source) is for the curated revision of the source code, as a base for the recontruction of the[development history as a git repository](https://github.com/Unipisa/OrbFit-Workbench/tree/SourceCode), i.e., a folder for each major version of the code.

 Folder [metadata](/.metadata) holds various files with meta information used throughout the process.